mariomine88/Unige_code/24-25/SAW/ProgettoSAW/README.txt

 js for js
 css for css
 image for image
-backend for the pure php files mosty for the sql querry
+BackEnd for the pure php files mosty for the sql querry

 sql